tscanlin/developers.optimizely.com/src/content/apps/index.md

 <h3 id="turn-on-your-app">3.
 Turn on your app</h3>

-Once you've received confirmation that your app is available, you'll find it listed in the *Integrations* tab of any project under the account(s) you requested we whitelist:
+Once you've received confirmation that your app is available, you'll find it listed in the *Apps* tab of any project under the account(s) you requested we whitelist:

 <img src="/assets/img/canvas/turning_on_an_app.png" />